-Gillespie County Extension Office typically offers the Pesticide Private Applicator Training course in June and December of each year.
-The next course offering is:
+Gillespie County Extension Office typically offers the Pesticide Private Applicator Training course twice a year.
+The next course offering is: Wednesday, May 18, 2022

 General Information on the TDA Private Pesticide Applicator License